kubernetes/community/elections/teams/README.md

 ## Who Can Request an Election

 Any "Kubernetes team" can request an election.
-This includes SIGs, Working Groups, User Groups, operational teams like Release Engineering or Enhancements, Subprojects, and even wholly subsidiary projects like Prow and ClusterAPI.
+This includes SIGs, Working Groups, operational teams like Release Engineering or Enhancements, Subprojects, and even wholly subsidiary projects like Prow and ClusterAPI.
 Basically, if your group is all Kubernetes contributors, you can ask for an election.